-When I got back to my room that night, they had done a turn down service complete with mood lighting, water, chocolate on the pillow and slippers by the bed.
+When I got back to my room that night, they had done a turn down service complete with mood lighting, water, a chocolate on the pillow and slippers by the bed.

 The one thing I really didn’t like was the window covering.
-I overlooked Aldwych but I couldn’t hear any noise at least.
+I overlooked Aldwych, but I couldn’t hear any noise at least.
 However, as soon as I looked at the window screen, I knew there would be trouble.
 Why do hotel designers not design rooms to be practical?
 It can look as fancy as you like but I am not going to stay there if I can’t sleep!
 The screens had a frosted screen and a so-called opaque one.
 Surprise surprise, not only did they not actually meet in the middle of the apex, they didn’t actually keep the light out.
-Big fail!
-Needless to say I woke up at 5am when it got light.
+Big fail.
+Needless to say, I woke up at 5am when it got light.